CIPR Professional PR Diploma – Level 7

 In addition, those whose first language is not English must be able to demonstrate proficiency in the language – spoken and written – to an International Language Testing System (IELTS) band score of 6.5 or equivalent.

-Available in Newcastle, Edinburgh and Carlisle from September 2018
+Available in Newcastle, Edinburgh, Carlisle and Glasgow from September 2018

 Please email firstname.lastname@example.org to register your interest